 And during the pandemic, Thimble Island Brewing Company expanded its taproom into a full-service restaurant, offering a variety of menu options and 30 draft lines.

 Either (or both) of these are an ideal rest stop after taking a ferry tour of the Thimble Islands or poking around the Stony Creek neighborhood of Branford.

 Visiting a brewery or two should be on the lengthy list of things to do in Mystic, Connecticut.

-This brewery is about a thirty minute drive northeast of Mystic.
+This Connecticut brewery is about a thirty minute drive northeast of Mystic.

 But Fox Farm Brewery isn’t necessarily close to any other major town in Connecticut.
 And it has consistently won the title of best brewery in Connecticut, so it needs to be on this list.

 Occupying a former industrial dairy barn in rural Salem, Connecticut, the space (outside of the tasting room) is dog friendly.
-And the entire area is family friendly, with what many claim is some of the best beer in the entire Northeast.
+And the entire area of Fox Farm Brewery is family friendly, with what many claim is some of the best beer in the entire Northeast.

-Plus, they offer half and full pours, so the tasting room is also driver friendly, eventually.
+Plus, Fox Farm Brewery offers half and full pours, so the tasting room is also driver friendly, eventually.

 Whatever you pick: browns, farmhouse ales, pilsners, porters, sours, or stouts; their brews are all high quality.
-And their friendly team is sure to guide you well in making your pick.
+And the friendly team at Fox Farm Brewery is sure to guide you well in making your pick.